 - The program's balance of visual art, business, and Liberal Arts courses meets the needs of human resources directors in New York art institutions.

-- Art History and Museum Professions is one of the FIT majors in the School of Liberal Arts.
+- Art History and Museum Professions is one of the FIT majors in the School of Liberal Arts and Sciences.

 In this program, you will: